Last Updated on February 19, 2022

 1 Resist the urge to schedule too much

 A landscape photo during midday light documents where you were, but seldom will it compare with what you can get during the golden hours just after sunrise or just before sunset.
-We will often use midday to scout out locations for the best vantage points to come back to when the light is best.
-With enough time in one place, we can revisit a spot if the weather didn’t cooperate the first time around.
+We will often use midday to scout locations for the best vantage points, then come back when the light is best.
+With sufficient time in one place, we can revisit a spot if the weather didn’t cooperate at first.

 2 Pack the appropriate amount of camera gear

 While this seems almost too obvious to state, it’s easier said than done because the appropriate amount of gear will depend on the trip.
 Here too, there’s the temptation to take too much, to throw in that extra lens “just in case”.
-For us, the most gear we take is when we’re doing a road trip in our own vehicle.
+We pack the most gear when we’re doing a road trip in our own vehicle.
 We usually assume that we’ll be photographing everything from wildlife to landscapes to nightscapes, so we tend to take a lot of stuff.
 If we don’t use that “just in case” lens, it’s no big deal.

 Travelling by plane takes more planning.
-For us, the most challenging type of trip to plan for has been our trips to wildlife parks in Africa.
-This means taking long telephoto lenses that are bulky and heavy.
-The issue isn’t travelling around once there, since we will have a rental car, but rather luggage restrictions on the plane.
+For us, the most challenging trips to plan for have been to African wildlife parks.
+This involved taking long telephoto lenses that are bulky and heavy.
+The issue isn’t travelling around once there, since we had a rental car, but rather airline luggage restrictions.
 We like to take as much photo gear as possible as carry-on, especially the cameras and most valuable lenses.
 Often we have to make compromises because of airline carry-on limits.
 So an important part of planning is knowing in advance what those restrictions are so that you’re not left scrambling at the airport.

 There is no one-size-fits-all as to what to pack.
 It all depends on where you’re going and what you anticipate being the main photo subjects.
 Another danger is going to the other extreme and not taking extra camera batteries, battery charger, and extra memory cards.
 A useful exercise is to list all your camera gear, then check off what you need for specific trips.